UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 ### Part I: Helpdesk
 * Read the Message of the Day when you login!
 * If a user has problems with submitting a job, or needs a new application or extension to an existing application installed, or if their submissions are generated unexpected errors etc., an email can be sent to the helpdesk: `hpc­-support@unimelb.edu.au`.
+-- *Slide End* --

+-- *Slide* --
+### Part I: Helpdesk
 * Do not email individual sysadmins; we need consolidated records.
 Please be informative about the error or issue.
-Separate tickst for separate issues; Don't try to use sudo!
+Separate tickst for separate issues.
+* Don't try to use sudo!
+This is not a Debian/Ubuntu system, we don't (usually) use packaged for applications, and there's security issues!
 -- *Slide End* --

 -- *Slide* --